HafenCity

-HafenCity ([ˈhaːfn̩ˌsɪti]) is a quarter in the borough of Hamburg-Mitte, Hamburg, Germany, Europe.
+HafenCity ([ˈhaːfn̩ˌsɪti]) is a quarter in the borough of Hamburg-Mitte, Hamburg, Germany.
 It is located on the Elbe river island Grasbrook, on the former Port of Hamburg area.
 It was formally established in 2008 and also includes the historical Speicherstadt area, which since 2015 is an UNESCO World Heritage Site with the adjacent Kontorhausviertel.
 The main landmark of the HafenCity is the Elbphilharmonie concert hall.